lonsoien/lonsoien/README.md

 Im currently working on my personal portfolio. :sun_with_face:

+**About Me**

+I just finished my studies at Noroff School of technology and digital media.
+I am currently living in Oslo.
+Exited about the future and to develop futher skills in the field.

 My skills:
+- UI Design
 - Javascript
 - HTML
 - CSS
 - React

 <!--
 **lonsoien/lonsoien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.